How can I reduce the size of my images to improve the performance of my Webflow website?

 5. Conclusion

-The size of your images can have a significant impact on the performance of your Webflow website.
-Image size greatly affects your SEO strategy.
-By reducing the size of your images, you can improve your site's loading time, reduce bandwidth consumption, and provide a better user experience.
-By following the tips in this article, you can effectively optimize your images and ensure optimal performance for your Webflow website.
+The size of your visuals can have a significant impact on the performance of your Webflow site.
+The size of your visuals has a huge impact on your SEO strategy.
+By reducing the size of your visuals, you can improve your site's loading time, reduce bandwidth consumption, and provide a better user experience.
+By following the tips in this article, you can effectively optimize your visuals and ensure optimal performance for your Webflow site.
 Take the time to reduce the size of your images and you will see a noticeable improvement in the speed and responsiveness of your site.